 CHEAT: When your motto is “Go Big or Go Home,” the Breakfast Nachos are sure to please.
 Warm, crispy corn tortilla chips are loaded with white and red cheese sauce, jalapeños, chorizo scrambled eggs, tomatillo salsa and pico de gallo.
 As if that wasn’t enough, these nachos come with a generous side of sausage gravy that’s perfect for dunking or pouring over this glorious and indulgent breakfast creation.

 The artsy elegance of the Andaz Scottsdale Resort & Bungalows is the backdrop for Weft & Warp, the property’s Southwest-inspired restaurant.
 Here, the dining room’s floor-to-ceiling windows provide a stunning view of Camelback Mountain, as does the spacious terrace – the ideal spot to enjoy a mimosa flight or craft cocktail.
+Enjoy a refreshing and healthy bite here, or get adventurous and craft your own Bloody Mary.

 HEALTHY: Available on both the breakfast and lunch menus, the Purple Energy bowl is a light and flavorful dish that will start your day on a wholesome note.
 Berry- and coconut-flavored yogurts form the base and are topped with house-made granola, fresh kiwi slices, berries and caramelized bananas.
 This colorful dish is a feast for the eyes as well as the palate, and pairs perfectly with a light and fizzy Aperol Spritz.